-10 Worst Foods in Your Pantry
+10 Worst Foods In Your Pantry

 7. Crackers (made with refined flour)They are so easy to eat a lot of because they are bite-size and crunchy.
 A few years ago crackers were held together with partially hydrogenated fat (which added trans fat) and now the trans fats are mostly gone, but most crackers are still low in fiber and high in sodium.